aimeos/aimeos-docs/src/typo3/customize.md

 ## Admin backend

-Like the frontend, the shop administration interface can be configured as well.
-It's implemented as TYPO3 backend module which means that the prefix for the TypoScript configuration must be "module.tx_aimeos.settings." for all settings that should be handed over to the admin interface, e.g.:
+Like the frontend, the *Aimeos* administration interface in TYPO3's backend can be configured as well.
+It is implemented as a TYPO3 backend module which means that the the respective TypoScript configurations must be prefixed with "module.tx_aimeos.settings.", e.g.:

 ```typoscript
 module.tx_aimeos.settings.mshop.locale.site = myshop